magland/intro-open-source-linux/lessons/terminal-and-command-prompt.md

 Depending on your flavor of Linux, opening a terminal may be as easy as pressing [ctrl]+t, or it may be as difficult as spending hours of fruitless searching.
 I recommend that you try pressing [ctrl]+t (that is holding down the [ctrl] key and then pressing the letter “t”).
 If that opens a window that looks something like one of the following then you are in business!

-FIG: examples of terminal windows
+TODO: FIG: examples of terminal windows

 But on some systems, that common shortcut is not registered.
 If that is the case for you, then you will need to click around the desktop a bit searching for something called ‘terminal’.
 Once you find it, then I recommend you figure out how to configure a keyboard shortcut to launch this program.
 Do a google search if you get stuck.